 The inability to pay for prescription medications is a major health issue in our community.
-Last year, Memorial Medical Center paid for more than $75,000 in prescriptions for patients who were unable purchase their medication following discharge from the hospital or emergency department.
+Last year, Memorial Medical Center paid for more than $50,000 in prescriptions for patients who were unable purchase their medication following discharge from the hospital or emergency department.
 Memorial also provides regular monthly support for Kumler Outreach Ministries, which helps low income people with chronic health conditions work through the challenging application process required by pharmaceutical companies to be eligible for ongoing medication assistance programs.

-Memorial is active in cancer research.
+Memorial is active in clinical research.
 Annually, the Regional Cancer Center serves as a clinical site for approximately 475 approved clinical research projects conducted by medical staff members.
 Access for central Illinois residents to clinical trials can offer treatment options that would otherwise be unavailable.

 Memorial Medical Center's nurses are active in developing our own clinical research projects to improve patient care.
 Over the past several years results from this research have benefited not only our patients but patients at other hospitals as well.

 Health Professions Education is another category of community benefit.
-SIU School of Medicine, and the physicians it has trained over the years, have dramatically changed access to top-quality health care services in central Illinois.
+SIU School of Medicine, and the physicians it has trained over the years, have dramatically increased access to top-quality health care services in central Illinois.
 Memorial Medical Center serves as a teaching hospital for SIU School of Medicine and every year offers millions of dollars in support for the school.
 We also serve as a clinical training site for hundreds of student nurses, radiology technicians, lab technicians, physical therapists and many other health care professions.
 We will continue this support in order to ensure that the next generation of well-trained healthcare providers will be here to serve our communities.

-If you would like additional information on Memorial's Community Benefit Programs, please contact Memorial's Community Benefit Coordinator at 217-788-7014, or contact us.
+If you would like additional information on Memorial's Community Benefit Programs, please contact Memorial's Community Benefit Coordinator at 217-788-3374, or contact us.